anyuzx/Prongs/src/contents/posts/2019-10-03-python-optimization-using-different-methods-part-2.md

 slug: optimizing-python-code-computing-pair-wise-distances-part-2
 title: Optimizing python code for computations of pair-wise distances - Part II
 date: 2019-10-08
-excerpt: >-
-    This is part II of a series of three posts about optimizing python code.
+excerpt: "This is part II of a series of three posts about optimizing python code.
 The particular example given is the computation of pair-wise distances under periodic boundary condition which is an essential part of molecular dynamics simulations.
-In this post, I show how to use Numpy to do the computation.
+In this post, I show how to use Numpy to do the computation."
 tags:
     - python
 ---